Ensure iocage update correctly updates the release property with the patch level

 iocage update but for basejails (and plugins as a special case of basejails) this would require a different approach, as it nullfs mounts the userland of the "release" upon jail start-up.
 Not sure what the best way to handle this is; the easiest way seems to execute freebsd-version each time a basejail/plugin is started, and update the release property when it turned out that the "release" was fetched again & patched; Similar to how it sets the "Last started" property each time.
 Any better ideas?
 Should the basejail scenario get a different ticket?

-#7 Updated by Brandon Schneider about 1 year ago
+#7 Updated by Brandon Schneider over 1 year ago

 Jurgen: Basejails actually update the RELEASE they're based on.
 So I think the best approach is when an update is done for a basejail, nothing changes.
 But instead when the user tries to get the release, and it is a basejail, we grab the freebsd-version and return that for the latest patch level.
 Whereas the other jails will have them statically written to the json.
 But when the user gets this property, we should write it back into the json for future fs reference.